lullaby6/zschema/readme.md

 ## Introduction

-Validates schemas and datatypes in a simple way, strongly inspired by [Zod](https://github.com/colinhacks/zod)
+A library to validate shema and data types inspired by [Zod](https://github.com/colinhacks/zod) from TypeScript.

 ## Installation